aakers24/THM/Paths/SOC1/SOC1.md

     * Directory Service Logs - Records events related to active directory including changes and activities and are mainly logged on the Domain Controllers.

-    * File Replication Service Logs - Records events related to Windows Servers during the sharing of group policies and logon scripts to domain controllers, from where they can be accessed by the users through the client servers.
+    * File Replication Service Logs - Records events related to Windows Servers during the sharing of group policies and login scripts to domain controllers, from where they can be accessed by the users through the client servers.

     * DNS Event Logs - Records events related to DNS and DNS servers use these logs.

-    * Custom Logs - Records events related to application that require custom data storage.
+    * Custom Logs - Records events related to applications that require custom data storage.
 These are partially dictated by the applications themselves based on the application's specific needs or operations.

 * There are 5 event types in windows logs which include: